tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 AEAD_AES_128_CCM, the limit on the number of records that fail authentication is 2^23.5; see {{ccm-bounds}}.

-The AEAD_AES_128_CCM_8 AEAD, as used in TLS_AES_128_CCM_SHA256, does not have a limit on the number of records that fail authentication that both limits the probability of forgery by the same amount and does not expose implementations to the risk of denial of service; see {{ccm-short}}.
-Therefore, TLS_AES_128_CCM_SHA256 MUST NOT used in DTLS without additional safeguards against forgery.
+The AEAD_AES_128_CCM_8 AEAD, as used in TLS_AES_128_CCM_8_SHA256, does not have a limit on the number of records that fail authentication that both limits the probability of forgery by the same amount and does not expose implementations to the risk of denial of service; see {{ccm-short}}.
+Therefore, TLS_AES_128_CCM_8_SHA256 MUST NOT used in DTLS without additional safeguards against forgery.
 Implementations MUST set usage limits for AEAD_AES_128_CCM_8 based on an understanding of any additional forgery protections that are used.

 Any TLS cipher suite that is specified for use with DTLS MUST define limits on the use of the associated AEAD function that preserves margins for both confidentiality and integrity.
-That is, limits MUST be specified for the number of packets that can be authenticated and for the number packets that can fail authentication.
+That is, limits MUST be specified for the number of packets that can be authenticated and for the number of packets that can fail authentication before a key update is required.
 Providing a reference to any analysis upon which values are based - and any assumptions used in that analysis - allows limits to be adapted to varying usage conditions.